 Location and Service Hours

-The lounge is located on the air-side between the Gates 9 and 10.
-It is meant mainly for Schengen passengers, but in mornings non-Schengen passengers are also allowed to get in.
+The lounge is located on the air side between Gates 9 and 10.
+It is meant mainly for Schengen passengers, but in the mornings, also non-Schengen passengers are allowed to get in.
 The entrance of the lounge may be difficult to see from far but after getting closer the signs are clear.

 The lounge is located next to the tarmac which makes the lounge a perfect place for plane spotters.
 During our visit, windows were clean so spotting and photographing planes was easy.
 The airport is quite compact and reaching your gate after a lounge visit is fast no matter from which gate your flight is leaving.

 The lounge opens early in the morning and closes at 9 or 10 PM depending on the weekday.
 In the mornings, the lounge accepts also non-Schengen passengers.
-Non-Schengen travellers need to reserve time for the passport control when visiting this lounge.
+Non-Schengen travellers need to reserve time for passport control when visiting this lounge.

 The lounge welcomes Priority Pass, Lounge Key, Lounge Club and DragonPass members.
-Also, Diners Club card is accepted.
-Because there are no airlines' own lounges in Krakow airport, this lounge serves as a business lounge to airlines' premium passengers.
+Also, a Diners Club card is accepted.
+Because there are no airlines' lounges in Krakow airport, this lounge serves as a business lounge to airlines' premium passengers.

 Our Visit to the Lounge

 We visited Schengen Business lounge before our flight from Krakow to Copenhagen by Norwegian.
 The lounge was easy to find even though the door was quite hidden.
-Receptionists were friendly and we got in without any issues.
+The receptionists were friendly and we got in without any issues.
 The lounge was almost full but we still found free seats close to the windows.

 Foods and Drinks

-The decoration of the lounge made it really comfortable.
+The decoration of the lounge made it comfortable.
 It was also bright inside and the view to the tarmac was good.
 A well-maintained and stylishly decorated toilet was a nice surprise.

-The lounge had all basic services and more.
+The lounge had all the basic services and more.
 The availability of shower service and many power sockets are small things that increase the rating for this category.

 The first impression of the reception staff was really friendly.
 We could not have wished more.
-The lounge was also cleaned well and the food tables were filled on-time.
+The lounge was also cleaned well and the food tables were filled on time.
 We had nothing to ask more.

 This is one of the best Priority Pass lounges we have visited.
-There were more food and service options available than we have used to.
+There were more food and service options available than we were used to.
 The service was friendly and the lounge was well located.
 Unfortunately, the lounge's premises are too small because it is serving (too) many customer segments.
 While Krakow Airport is getting busier every year, this lounge will need expansion soon.

 Have you visited this lounge?
-Comment below?
+Comment below.